 In this paper, for $k \geq 2$ we present new general methods to construct stably diffeomorphic manifolds, examples of 4k-manifolds with infinite stable classes, and new invariants which distinguish stably diffeomorphic manifolds.
-Before stating our main results we briefly review the history of the stable class.
+Before stating our main results we briefly review the history of the study of the stable class.